We tracked down two obscure documentaries about two obscure bands, via Night Flight Plus:

 This clocks in at barely an hour, and the tight running time allows for a patented VH-1 "Behind the Music" three-part arc.
 Director Balin Schneider, an L.A. journalist, does his homework, spending time with Ellison's family and with Ansani and Zelenko, who disappear from the film after the tragedy unfolds, as if they didn't want to talk about it on camera.
 What shines through, though, is the music, smart and shimmery and infused with hooks that should have spawned years of hits.

-WE WERE FAMOUS, YOU DON'T REMEMBER: THE EMBARRASSMENT (A-minus) - Sometimes dismissed as cheeky DIY pop pranksters, Wichita, Kansas' the Embarrassment had some serious chops that could have carried them the career that R.E.M. had.
+WE WERE FAMOUS, YOU DON'T REMEMBER: THE EMBARRASSMENT (A-minus) - Sometimes dismissed as cheeky DIY pop pranksters, Wichita, Kansas' the Embarrassment had some serious chops that could have carried them to a career that R.E.M. had.
 Instead, they burned hot on the fringes of the indie scene for a few years in the early '80s and then burned out after releasing a bunch of singles and one album, never to record again.
 Instead, their brand of "blister pop" leaves them just fondly remembered legends of the old Lawrence college-town music scene.

-This documentary, by newcomers Daniel Featherston and Danny Szlauderback, is so much more than history lesson about a cult band from 40 years ago.
+This documentary, by newcomers Daniel Featherston and Danny Szlauderback, is so much more than a history lesson about a cult band from 40 years ago.
 It is a celebration of a special moment in time and a paean to ingrained emotions that are implanted in our youth and quietly cherished over the decades.
 Author Thomas Frank (What's the Matter With Kansas?), as usual, articulates this concept the best in a few talking-head interviews.
 It's that idea of treasuring the memory of that one band you loved that nobody has ever heard of except for those few people who were there.
 Other contributions come from contemporaries and admirers Grant Hart of Husker Du, Freedy Johnston and Evan Dando.

 Two of the band members grew up as childhood buddies, and the core group formed in 1979 in the vast wasteland of the nation's heartland.
 Each man shows a degree of wistfulness in contemporary interviews -- singer John Nichols, guitarist Bill Goffrier, bassist Ron Klaus, and drummer Brent "Woody" Giessmann, who would land on his feet banging the snare with the Del Fuegos out of Boston.
 It's a shame that they broke up, but each man seems to have had a fulfilling career since.